CLCStriders/striders/_posts/2016-04-10-wilmslow-half-marathon-03042016.md

 ---
 Two Striders competed in the Wilmslow Half Marathon last Sunday.

 On this relatively flat and fast course Liza Barry had an excellent race to finish as 7th senior lady in a time of 1:26:38.
-Women&#8217;s captain Rachel Vines followed Barry as 14th senior lady in a time of 1:38:32.
+Women's captain Rachel Vines followed Barry as 14th senior lady in a time of 1:38:32.